bepuca/azureml-scaffolding/README.md

 - **`environment/`** - This is the environment context.
 It should contain a `Dockerfile` that accepts a `requirements.txt` and builds an environment from it.
 The `requirements.txt` is generated from the dependencies defined in the `pyproject.toml` file at run time.
-We need a separated `environment/` folder because AzureML can cache the environment built from it if nothing changes.
+We need a separate `environment/` folder because AzureML can cache the environment built from it if nothing changes.
   Having it at top level would mean a rebuild for every package change.
 - **`azure-ml-job.yaml`** - This is the AzureML job specification for the